 - Your windshield wipers will not turn on automatically if it rains.

 It doesn’t mean that your lights won’t work.
-In fact, your lights will work fine when turned on manually, but they will not turn on automatically.
-Also if you enter a tunnel, your lights won’t turn on.
+When turned on manually, your lights will work fine but will not turn on automatically.
+Also, your lights won’t turn on if you enter a tunnel.
 You will have to turn the lights on using the light switch.

 If it starts to rain, don’t expect the wipers to start working automatically.
 Use the wiper switch to turn on the wipers.